 Joanne the maid talked for us again.
 She explained everything that happened and how I saved them.
 The nurses seemed impressed.
 I wondered if they knew what the corridor was, but felt too tired to question them.

-They let me go after an hour of rest, but refused kept the other lady and her maid under their care, seeing as they were in the corridor for longer.
+They let me go after an hour of rest, but kept the other lady and her maid under their care, seeing as they were in the corridor for longer.
 I walked out of the room and took a deep breath in and out.

 Now, with all that done, I have to get

-ready for the ball.
+ready for the banquet.

 Comments (0)